MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-protocols-sip.md

 ###  Non-media bypass flow

 A Teams user might have multiple endpoints at the same time.
 For example, Teams for Windows client, Teams for iPhone client, and Teams Phone (Teams Android client).
-Each endpoint might signal an HTTP rest:
+Each endpoint might signal an HTTP rest as follows:

 -   Call progress – converted by the SIP proxy to the SIP message 180.
 On receiving message 180, the SBC must generate local ringing.